Warm Asparagus Pasta Salad

 One thing I know for sure: this heavenly Warm Asparagus Pasta Salad will be served weekly at our house.
 It’s my new go-to dish for entertaining this summer!
-And the fact that this warm pasta salad comes together in 30 minutes or less just makes it even more perfect.
+And the fact that it comes together in 30 minutes or less just makes it even more perfect.

 Technically, asparagus is a spring vegetable, but I can’t help but associate it with both spring and summer, especially these days when you can find asparagus at the grocery store year-round.

-The asparagus in this warm pasta salad is roasted, then tossed into spaghetti with mozzarella cubes (omit to keep this dish vegan), herbs, tomatoes, garbanzo and red kidney beans, olives—my daughter’s idea and truly genius contribution to this dish, and my favorite Creamy Balsamic Dressing.
+The asparagus here is roasted, then tossed into spaghetti with mozzarella cubes (omit to keep this dish vegan), herbs, tomatoes, garbanzo and red kidney beans, olives—my daughter’s idea and truly genius contribution to this dish, and my favorite Creamy Balsamic Dressing.

 It doesn’t get much more deliciously-summery in my book!

-I finish this pasta salad with my favorite finishing salt, fleur de sel.
+I finish this dish with my favorite finishing salt, fleur de sel.

 Have you tried fleur de sel?

 It’s a French finishing salt of flaky salt crystals that is perfect for just about every meal.
 I finish so many of my dishes with fleur de sel, but it’s especially amazing on this Warm Asparagus Pasta Salad.
-That final sprinkling of fleur de sel just enhances all the beautiful summer flavors of this pasta salad.
+That final sprinkling of fleur de sel just enhances all the beautiful summer flavors here.

 Give fleur de sel a try!
 You can find my very favorite brand on Amazon here [aff. link].